theblackbox/educational-resources/README.md

-# education-resources
+# educational-resources
 Educational resources created by internal and external contributors

 ## Table of Contents
 - Blockchain
   - Blockchain for Software Engineers